Agustín Lara: Family

-Agustín was a son of Joaquín Lara and his wife María Aguirre y Pino.
-He had an aunt named Refugio Aguirre del Pino and younger sister, María Teresa Lara.
+Agustín was a son of Joaquín Lara and his wife María Aguirre y Pino, and he had an aunt named Refugio Aguirre del Pino.
+His younger sister was composer María Teresa Lara, and some of his songs such as "Noche de ronda" and "Piensa en mí" were copyrighted in her name.
 He married María Félix and Rocío Durán (whom he adopted) and was a stepfather to the actor Enrique Álvarez Félix, who died in 1996.

 Sons of Lara are Gerardo Agustín Lara Santacruz (with sixth wife Yolanda Santacruz Gasca) and Agustín Lara Lárraga (biological son of actress Vianey Lárraga, one of Lara's wives).

+Discography

+Lara made recordings in small and larger ensemble settings.